Tips and Tricks

 • Rearrangements into new defect complexes and/or charges that are transferred between sites

-These effects can modify the intensity, spectrum, and associated excited-state lifetimes of the processes.
+These effects can modify the processes' intensity, spectrum, and associated excited-state lifetimes.
 Therefore, it is prudent to minimize the electron dose and acquire the spectra with minimal beam-induced effects.
-When studying new materials, it is often a valuable exercise to investigate these effects before drawing any conclusions.
+When studying new materials, it is often valuable to investigate these effects before drawing conclusions.

-Luminescence spectroscopy also offers insight into these dynamic processes and techniques may include simultaneous excitation methods to follow transient events.
+Luminescence spectroscopy also offers insight into these dynamic processes and techniques, which may include simultaneous excitation methods to follow transient events.

 Process the data

-Typically, a raw spectrum is captured and plotted as a 1D plot displaying intensity versus wavelength.
+A raw spectrum is typically captured and plotted as a 1D plot displaying intensity versus wavelength.
 However, accurate analysis and processing of the data require several steps and careful consideration of any system contributions to the data.

 Removal of the dark current

 Most luminescence detectors (e.g., CCDs and photomultiplier tubes (PMTs)) exhibit a dark current that needs to be removed to prevent errors in subsequent processing.
-The dark current is a relatively small electric current that flows through photosensitive devices even when no photons are entering the device.
-Dark (frame) subtraction can remove an estimate of the mean fixed pattern, but sometimes this must be performed as a post-processing step.
+The dark current is a relatively small electric current that flows through photosensitive devices even when no photons are entering them.
+Dark (frame) subtraction can remove an estimate of the mean fixed pattern, but sometimes, this must be performed as a post-processing step.

 Correct for change(s) in the detection system

-A wide range of detection systems are available to measure luminescence spectra, including commercially supplied detectors and home-built setups.
-In both cases, these detectors may incorporate a wide range of elements, including the optical components (mirrors, lenses, spectrometers) and detectors (PMTs and cameras).
-The performance (reflectivity, transmission, or sensitivity) of individual components will vary by wavelength (and polarization).
+Many detection systems are available to measure luminescence spectra, including commercially supplied detectors and home-built setups.
+These detectors may incorporate various elements in both cases, including optical components (mirrors, lenses, spectrometers) and detectors (PMTs and cameras).
+Individual components' performance (reflectivity, transmission, or sensitivity)will vary by wavelength (and polarization).
 These components may be combined within a system to deliver a unique response by wavelength (and polarization) that can vary by several orders of magnitude across the wavelength range.
-This correction may be essential when trying to compare a measured spectrum to the literature or compare the intensity ratio of peaks in a spectrum.
-Be mindful that the literature does not always make it clear whether raw or corrected data is being presented.
+This correction may be essential when comparing a measured spectrum to the literature or the intensity ratio of peaks in a spectrum.
+Be mindful that the literature does not always clarify whether raw or corrected data is being presented.

-With modern equipment, it is often possible to correct for the system response.
-Within Gatan Microscopy Suite® software, right-click the mouse on a CL spectrum to access this correction.
+With modern equipment, it is often possible to correct the system response.
+Within DigitalMicrograph® software, right-click the mouse on a CL spectrum to access this correction.

 Below are key components of a standard luminescence system and where you typically observe significant changes in performance: